 What ‘specified work’ can be carried out by an HLTA?

-c) Assessing the development, progress and attainment of pupils; and
+c) Assessing the development, progress and attainment of pupils

-The teacher will exercise their professional judgement, based on what is best for pupils, as to whether it is more appropriate for them or an HLTA to carry out particular ‘specified work’ depending on the level to which the professional judgement and expertise of a teacher is required e.g.
+The teacher will exercise their professional judgement, based on what is best for pupils, as to whether it is more appropriate for them or an HLTA to carry out particular ‘specified work’.
+This will depend on the level to which the professional judgment and expertise of a teacher is required, e.g

 Should an HLTA undertaking ‘specified work’ have support in the classroom when the teacher is not present?

-The use of HLTAs to undertake ‘specified work’ is not intended to worsen pupil-teacher ratios but improve them so in a situation where support is normally present the level of support should not be reduced, therefore, if the HLTA or other TA is normally present in the classroom when the teacher is present, there should be additional support for the HLTA when the teacher is not present.
+The use of HLTAs to undertake ‘specified work’ is not intended to worsen pupilteacher ratios but improve them so in a situation where support is normally present the level of support should not be reduced.
+So if the HLTA or another TA is normally present in the classroom when the teacher is present, there should be additional support for the HLTA when the teacher is not present.

 Should HLTAs providing ‘specified work’ receive PPA time?

-Yes - HLTAs who undertake specified work should have an appropriate % of paid time within their contracted hours set aside to enable them to plan and prepare for their own role in lessons and liaise with their class teacher/s.
+Yes.
+HLTAs who undertake specified work should have an appropriate percentage of paid time within their contracted hours set aside to enable them to plan and prepare for their own role in lessons and liaise with their class teacher/s.

 Should HLTAs be employed on split contracts being paid at a lower rate for part of the week?

-This is based on the assumption that HLTA work only relates to working with a whole class.
-However, if a TA has the skill and knowledge to take a whole class they clearly have a range of skills that can also be used in a variety of settings supporting the work of teachers.
+Such practices are based on the assumption that HLTA work only relates to working with a whole class.
+However, if a TA has the skills and knowledge to take a whole class they clearly have a range of skills that can also be used in a variety of other settings supporting the work of teachers.

-Previous WAMG advice on this states that casual arrangements – which give to TAs who meet the HLTA standards enhanced pay only for those hours when they are deployed with whole classes to provide PPA time for teachers – are not in line with the aims of workforce reform and the principles of the National Agreement.
-Therefore, schools should consider whether they have a broader range of work that would enable them to maximise their use of an HLTAs skills or, indeed, whether these resources could be used more widely in collaboration with other schools.
+WAMG advice on this states that casual arrangements – which give to TAs who meet the HLTA standards enhanced pay only for those hours when they are deployed with whole classes – are not in line with the aims of workforce reform and the principles of the National Agreement.
+Therefore, schools should consider whether they have a broader range of work that would enable them to maximise their use of an HLTA’s skills or, indeed, whether these resources could be used more widely in collaboration with other schools.